Opus10/django-pgtrigger/docs/faq.rst

 New ``Meta.triggers`` syntax
 ****************************

 Version 2.5 introduced the ability to register triggers on your model's ``Meta.triggers`` list.
-User can still use `pgtrigger.register` to register triggers programmatically.
+User can still use `pgtrigger.register` to register triggers programmatically, but it has been deprecated.

 How can I contact the author?
 -----------------------------